edpaget/fig_rake/README.md

 # FigRake

-Allows you to use rake commands transparently with a dev environment set up using [fig](http://fig.sh).
+Allows you to use rake and rails commands transparently with a dev environment set up using [fig](http://fig.sh).

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'fig_rake'
+    gem 'fig_rake', require: false

 And then execute: